ROCm/rocprofiler/README.md

     - BUFFER_SIZE=[size] // Sets size of the ATT buffer collection, per dispatch, in megabytes (shared among all shader engines).
     - ISA_CAPTURE_MODE=[0,1,2] // Set codeobj capture mode during kernel dispatch.
         - 0 = capture symbols only.
-        - 1 = capture symbols for file:// and make a copy of memory://
+        - 1 = capture symbols for file:// and make a copy of memory://, dump captured copy as .out file.
-        - 2 = Copy file:// and memory://
+        - 2 = Copy file:// and memory://, dump copied codeobj as .out files.
-    - ISA_DUMP_MODE=[0,1,2,3] // Set how captured codeobj information is dumped when a trace record arrives.
-        - 0 = Default.
-Dump everything.
-        - 1 = Dump only the code object containing the kernel address in the kernel dispatch packet.
-        - 2 = Dump a single kernel symbol matching the kernel dispatch packet.
-        - 3 = Disables ISA Dumping.
+    - DISPATCH_RANGE=[begin],[end] // Continuously collect ATT data starting at "begin" and stop at "end".
+Alternative to DISPATCH= and KERNEL=.
-    - By default, kernel names are truncated for ATT.To disable, please see the kernel name truncation section below.
+    - By default, kernel names are truncated for ATT.
+To disable, please see the kernel name truncation section below.

   - Example for vectoradd.